tsproisl/SoMaJo/README.md

     ```

 ## References

+If you use SoMaJo for academic research, please consider citing the
+following paper:

   - Proisl, Thomas, and Peter Uhrig.
 2016.
 “SoMaJo: State-of-the-Art
     Tokenization for German Web and Social Media Texts.”
 In